dDIY #10: Make a Meal from Van Gogh’s Last Home

 Recipes and quotes from: Leaf, Alexandra, and Fred Leeman, “Van Gogh’s Table at the Auberge Ravoux,”Artisan: New York, 2001.
 This book is available from Denver Public Library (and hopefully your local library too!).

-Find dDIY #1-9 on the DAM's The Collective website.
+Find dDIY #1-9 on the Denver Art Museum Collective Tumblr page.